hadi2f244/snooper_mikrotik/README.md

 # Snooper_Mikrotik
-A simple code that ssh to RouterOS and get snooper data
+A simple code that ssh to RouterOS and get snooper tool data result

 **Keywords**: Mikrotik, Snooper, SSH

-Snooper is a nice tool for wireless interfaces in Mikrotik RoutersOS.
-You can monitor all of traffics(devices) that are in mikrotik device neighborhood.
+Snooper is a nice tool of wireless interfaces in Mikrotik RoutersOS.
+You can monitor all of the traffics(devices) that are in mikrotik device neighborhood.

 ## 1\.Requirments:
   A Mikrotik device that has wireless interface (like RB951 series) & a linux pc